 You may be able to defer (or suspend) your studies for up to a year, depending upon circumstances.

 What if I become pregnant once I have started the programme?

-You will be able to defer from the programme for up to a year.
+You will be able to defer (known as a Break in Learning) from the programme for up to a year.

 How will the training be delivered?